catamphetamine/libphonenumber-js/README.md

 ## React

 If you’re trying to build a React component with this library, take a look at [`react-phone-number-input`](https://www.npmjs.com/package/react-phone-number-input).

+## GitHub Repository Status

+On March 9th, 2020, GitHub, Inc. silently [banned](https://medium.com/@catamphetamine/how-github-blocked-me-and-all-my-libraries-c32c61f061d3) my account — erasing all my repos, issues and comments, even in my employer's private repos — without any notice or explanation.
+Because of that, all source codes had to be promptly moved to GitLab.
+The [GitHub repo](https://github.com/catamphetamine/libphonenumber-js) is now only used as a backup (although you can still "star" it), and the primary repo is now the [GitLab one](https://gitlab.com/catamphetamine/libphonenumber-js).
+For users' convenience, issues can be reported in both places.

 <!--
 ## Node ES Modules